Information Elicitation for Bayesian Auctions: Under Arbitrary Knowledge Graphs

-When the knowledge graphs can be totally arbitrary and may not even be 1-bounded, some distributions may not be known by anybody.
-It is not hard to see that in this case, no crowdsourced Bayesian mechanism can be a bounded approximation to $OPT$.
-Indeed, if all but one value distributions of the players are constantly 0, and if the only non-zero distribution, denoted by $\cD_{ij}$, is unknown by anybody, then a Bayesian mechanism can find the optimal reserve price based on $\cD_{ij}$, while a crowdsourced Bayesian mechanism can only set the price for player $i$ based on the reported values of the other players, which are all 0.
+When the knowledge graphs can be totally arbitrary, some distributions may not be known by anybody.
+It is not hard to see that in this case, no information elicitation mechanism can be a bounded approximation to $OPT$.
+Indeed, if all but one value distributions of the players are constantly 0, and if the only non-zero distribution, denoted by $\cD_{ij}$, is unknown by anybody, then a Bayesian mechanism can find the optimal reserve price based on $\cD_{ij}$, while an information elicitation mechanism can only set the price for player $i$ based on the reported values of the other players, which are all 0.

-Accordingly, for arbitrary knowledge graphs, we define a natural revenue benchmark: the optimal Bayesian revenue {\em on players and items for which the distributions are known in the crowdsourced setting.} More precisely, let $\hat{\cI} = (N, M, \cD)$ be a Bayesian instance and $\cI = (N, M, \cD, G)$ a corresponding crowdsourced Bayesian instance.
+Thus, for arbitrary knowledge graphs, we define a natural revenue benchmark: the optimal Bayesian revenue {\em on players and items for which the distributions are known in the information elicitation setting.} More precisely, let $\hat{\cI} = (N, M, \cD)$ be a Bayesian instance and $\cI = (N, M, \cD, G)$ a corresponding information elicitation instance.
 Let $\cD'=\times_{i\in N, j\in M} \cD'_{ij}$ be such that $\cD'_{ij} = \cD_{ij}$ if there exists a player $i'$ with $(i', i)\in G_j$, and $\cD'_{ij}$ is constantly 0 otherwise.
 We refer to $\cD'$ as {\em $\cD$ projected on $G$}.
-Letting $\cI' = (N, M, \cD')$ be the resulting Bayesian instance, the {\em knowledge-based} revenue benchmark is $OPT_K(\cI) \triangleq OPT(\cI')$.
-This is a demanding benchmark in crowdsourced settings: it takes into consideration the knowledge of {\em all} players, no matter who knows what.
-When everything is known by somebody, even if $G$ is only 1-bounded, we have $\cI' = \hat{\cI}$ and $OPT_K(\cI) = OPT(\hat{\cI})$.
-Below we show how to approximate $OPT_K$ in unit-demand auctions and additive auctions, starting with the former, where our mechanisms are easier to describe and analyze.
+Letting $\cI' = (N, M, \cD')$ be the resulting Bayesian instance, the {\em knowledge-based} revenue benchmark is $OPT_K(\cI) \triangleq OPT(\cI')$, the optimal BIC revenue on $\cI'$.
+This is a demanding benchmark in information elicitation settings: it takes into consideration the knowledge of {\em all} players, no matter who knows what.
+When everything is known by somebody, even if $G$ is only 1-informed, we will have $\cI' = \hat{\cI}$ and $OPT_K(\cI) = OPT(\hat{\cI})$.